JuliaLang/PackageCompiler.jl/docs/src/devdocs/relocatable_part_3.md

 # [Relocatable apps](@id man-tutorial-reloc)

+!!! info
+    This section is for people who want to understand PackageCompiler.jl under the hood.
+It is not required reading to use the pacakge.

 In the previous tutorials, we created a custom sysimage and a binary (app) that did some simple CSV parsing with an (depending on the exact demands) acceptable latency (time until the app starts doing real work).
 However, trying to send